 (d) subtract Line 15 from the sum of Lines 18 and 23.
 Add the amount of the exclusion to the result and enter that sum on Line 25.

 For reporting property partly used as your home, see additional instructions on Page 2 of IRS Form 8824 instructions.
-For more details see Revenue Procedure 2005-14 the replacement property from the EAT at the end of the exchange.
-These are the transfer dates that are shown in Part I of IRS Form 8824, on Line 4 or Line 6.
+For more details see Revenue Procedure 2005-14

 10. REVERSE EXCHANGES.